RiskThinking/work-samples/Data-Engineer.md

 ## Notes

 - Correctly and optimally orchestrate the data tasks from Problem 1-3.
-Leverage the pipeline specs and diagrams to help with your decisions.
+Leverage the pipeline specs and diagrams to help with your decisions, parallelize as many tasks as possible.
 - Optimize performance and throughput of each data task by leveraging means such as parallelization, multiprocessing, multithreading, etc

 ## Submission